Using jotai to Control Application State#

 Discussion on Learning Rust#

-Moreover, Rust is a language that can run safely as long as you can handle the compiler, and compared to the JavaScript/TypeScript we usually deal with, it can be much more enjoyable to write (personal experience).
-Although the syntax may seem particularly awkward, the core ideas are still consistent.
+Moreover, Rust is a language that can run safely as long as you can handle the compiler.
+Compared to the JavaScript/TypeScript I usually deal with, it can be much more pleasant to write (personal experience) without having to wrestle with an elusive type system.